 Make a list of all your extracurricular activities and volunteer experience.
 It literally can be anything you have done!
 All of these things give schools insight into who you are.
 Many schools like to see volunteer experience because their program gives back to the community.
 It also shows that you are committed to giving back to others so it’s a great thing!
 I know many people worry that their extracurriculars are not pre-pt club or things like that – that is okay.
-Or many people may not have much extracurricular or volunteer experience at all do to work – this is also okay.
+Or many people may not have much extracurricular or volunteer experience at all due to work – this is also okay.
 Schools just like to see that you were active in some way throughout college.

 As an example, my undergraduate profile looked like this: